fleetdm/fleet/docs/Using Fleet/Learn-how-to-use-Fleet.md

 1. Select **Add hosts**.
 In Fleet, devices are referred to as "hosts."
 2. Select your device's platform.
-3. Select **Download** to download your Fleet osquery installer.
+3. Select **Download** to download Fleet's agent (fleetd).
 The download may take several seconds.
-4. Open the Fleet osquery installer and follow the installation steps.
+4. Open fleetd and follow the installation steps.

 > It may take several seconds for Fleet osquery to send your device's data to Fleet.